HISTORY OF THE FLORIDA WIENER DOG DERBY

 Curtis Hixson Park in Beautiful Tampa, Florida

-This year, we are honored to be a part of Tampa RIVERFEST.
-This will be our largest event in FWDD history and quite possibly, the largest Dachshund Gathering in the State of Florida!
+Again, we are honored to be a part of Tampa RIVERFEST.
+This will another large FWDD event and quite possibly, the largest Dachshund Gathering in the State of Florida!
 Please come join us for a day of family fun!

-We are proud to benefit FLORIDA DACHSHUND RESCUE with 100% of the proceeds going to help this amazing local dachshund rescue group we all know and love!
+We are proud to benefit a local non profit dachshund rescue with 100% of the proceeds going to help this amazing local dachshunds the breed we all know and love!
 We also proudly support Life With a Double Dapple Dachshund, an education group for those of us who have these dachshunds that are a result of BAD Breeding.

 Come join us for a wiener of a good time that benefits Dachshund Rescue.